European Court Rules Against Netflix in German Film Subsidies Case

 German cinemas and television networks already contribute to the fund, but a law, passed in 2014 and approved retrospectively by the European Union in 2016, requires all German streaming services to do so as well.

-Netflix challenged the application of the law to them, saying it should not apply to as Netflix is not technically a German company (Netflix has its European headquarters in The Netherlands).
+Netflix challenged the application of the law to them, saying it should not apply as Netflix is not technically a German company (Netflix has its European headquarters in The Netherlands).
 Netflix took its case to the European court, arguing it could not effectively defend itself in Germany.
 Netflix fears that if the German law is upheld, they could face different regulations in different countries across Europe.
-Specifically, Netflix argued Europe's so-called country of orgin principle should except it from the German law.
+Specifically, Netflix argued Europe's so-called country of origin principle should exempt it from the German law.

 The law requires, as of 2017, that German streaming companies contribute 2.5 percent of their revenue to the FFA.
 Between 2014 and 2016, that figure was between 1.8 and 2.3 percent depending on revenue.
 As a contributor to the FFA, Netflix will be eligible to apply for production subsidies for its own productions that shoot in Germany.